Walter Veith: Conspiracy theories

 Spectrum magazine, an independent periodical focusing on Adventism, refers to Walter Veith as the leading conspiratory voice within Adventism.

 Without specifically naming Veith, the church's official paper, the Adventist Review, has addressed Veith's conspiracy theories.
 Veith responded to the Review author explaining his views further.

 In May 2020, the head office of the Seventh-day Adventist Church in Southern Africa, the Southern Africa Union Conference, issued a statement repudiating claims that Veith made that Jesus would come around or by 2027.

 He has also made claims in recent DVDs that the COVID-19 pandemic is one of the signs of the imminent coming of Christ - in line with his 2027 claim.
 This is not supported by the church he is a member of.

 Antisemitism accusation

 In a lecture in Nürnberg-Marienberg in October 2012, Walter Veith claimed that the Holocaust was used by the Freemasons and Jesuits to "herd together" the Jews from all over Europe, so that they could be resettled in Palestine.

-The leadership of the Seventh-day Adventist Church in Germany, Austria and Switzerland decided on 9 November 2012 that these statements were anti-Semitic and discriminatory.
+The leadership of the Seventh-day Adventist Church in Germany, Austria and Switzerland decided on 9 November 2012 that these statements were antisemitic and discriminatory.
 The church leaders took the view that they were "very close to criminal trivialization of the Nazi reign of terror".
 In December 2012, the Church leaders banned Veith from speaking in community centers and described his lectures as "conspiracy theories" and "spiritual abuse".

 However, various of the German Seventh-day Adventist groups are getting around this ban by inviting Walter Veith into larger, independent event halls.